-A Journey To Fascinating Mandalay Hill in Myanmar
+A Journey to Fascinating Mandalay Hill in Myanmar

-Mandalay is not only a city of temples and monasteries; it can also be considered as city of royalty.
+Mandalay is not only a city of temples and monasteries; it can also be considered as the city of royalty.
 The other attractions in Mandalay are reminders of the time when Burmese kingdoms were still in existence.

 This is the city where the Royal Palace can be found, as well as other structures built by the kings.
 However, the best attraction in Mandalay is not made by man.
 Mandalay Hill is the most famous attraction of the city, a necessary stop for any tourist who arrives in this part of Myanmar.